Overview

 Configuration File

-Open the file in the edition mode using any app suitable for editing XML files:
+Open the configuration.xml file using any XML editor.

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>